-This latest search isn’t the first (or even the fifth) time investigators have targeted Michigan in their hunt for Hoffa.
+The 2013 search wasn’t the first (or even the fifth) time investigators have targeted Michigan in their hunt for Hoffa.
 And though it’s probably a bit presumptuous to rule out the entire Wolverine state as the likely location of Hoffa’s remains, several spots have already received a thorough going over.
 In 2003, following a tip, investigators dug up the backyard pool in Hampton’s Thumb neighborhood in search of either Hoffa or evidence regarding his death—specifically a briefcase supposed to have contained a medical syringe and pharmaceutical material used to kill Hoffa.
 The search turned up nothing but dirt.

 A year later in 2004, the FBI was at it again, this time in a suburban Detroit home once owned by one of Hoffa’s erstwhile friends, Frank Sheeran.
 Sheeran, who claimed that he had murdered Hoffa himself after the two men had a severe falling out, claimed to have committed the murder in his Bloomfield home.
 Search teams descended on the house and did find traces of blood—but medical examiners stated that they weren’t from Hoffa.